gyrogami logo

 One professional mailler blogged about a lady who could purchase a less expensive chainmaille shirt elsewhere.
 He said he would make one just as bad for the same price and to come back the following week.
 As he was explaining how much he valued quality and would never sell or make such a thing - showing his "bad" and "good" shirts - rings were falling out of his "bad" one.

 She bought the bad one anyway.
 He seemed very proud, like he proved a point.
 So much for never making one and never selling one, I guess.
-He also insists his special pinch-cut rings are superior to saw-cut because you don't have to line up the ends precisely among other things.
-Save time on assembly because his rings are cut so poorly they don't have to be closed properly.
+He also insists his special pinch-cut rings are superior to saw-cut ones because (his rings are cut so poorly) they don't have to be closed properly (to get a good closure).

 People will believe what they want about their products, services, and goods.
 Once they overcome the angst of lying to themselves it becomes second nature to do it to others.
-Disregard what you wish but science and math paint an accurate picture: Gaps and misalignments can be measured and pinch-cut rings are total junk.
+Science and math paint an accurate picture: Gaps and misalignments can be measured and pinch-cut rings are total junk.
 I have more respect for someone who thinks the earth is flat because at least they have "facts" to back their argument.
 Maybe some drugs wouldn't be such a bad thing after all.

 Posted by M: April 20, 2021